-What You Need To Know About Gold $1 Liberty Head Coins
+What You Need to Know About Gold $1 Liberty Head Coins

 Shows Type 1, 2, and 3 Gold dollar coins against a faded orange background